Musashi1584/JediClass/JediClassWOTCV2/ReadMe.txt

-﻿[h1]WotC Jedi Class Mod [BETA][/h1]
+﻿[h1]Jedi Class Revised[/h1]

-[i]"For over a thousand generations, the Jedi were the guardians of peace and justice in the Old Republic — before the dark times.
+[i]"For over a thousand generations, the Jedi were the guardians of peace and justice in the Old Republic, before the dark times.
 Before the Empire."[/i]

-Jedi can use either dual lightsabers or primary lightsaber and a holocron.
+Jedi can use either saberstaffs, dual lightsabers or primary lightsaber and a holocron.

-Till you build you first lightsaber they also resort to mundane melee weapons.
+Till you build you first lightsaber they also resort training sabers or mundane melee weapons.

 Jedi can't be trained in the Guerilla Training School and they are rare to get on rookie promotion.